1jour1vin

 Rated estate (2022 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)

-Two beneficial rains in mid-September and early October, followed by three weeks of dry, cool, sunny weather, provided the perfect conditions for botrytis.
-The nose is immediately striking, with notes of candied lemon, mango, and bitter orange against a backdrop of cedar and sweet spices.
-Full-bodied and energetic from the outset, the wine takes its time to unfold on the palate, which is voluptuous, creamy and caressing, with a more floral expression, underpinned by a remarkable freshness that stretches and illuminates the fruit in a salty, bittersweet finish.
-A moved jury described it as a monument to elegance and purity.
+Two welcome rains in mid-September and early October, followed by three weeks of dry, cool, and sunny weather, created an ideal environment for botrytis.
+Immediately vibrant, the nose reveals notes of candied lemon, mango, and bitter orange against a backdrop of cedar and sweet spices.
+Full-bodied and energetic from the first sip, the wine settles into a voluptuous, creamy, and caressing palate, more floral in its expression, subtly underpinned by remarkable freshness that extends and illuminates the fruit in a salty, bittersweet finish.
+A moved jury described it as a monument of elegance and purity.
 A work of art.
-2030-2050
+2030–2050

 About the estate:

-A magnificent 17th-century fortified manor house surrounded by vineyards, perched atop the hills overlooking the Garonne Valley, Château d'Yquem is unique among grands crus in that it has remained in the same family, first the Sauvages and then the Lur-Saluces, for nearly four hundred years.
-Since the 18th century, the estate has been the jewel in the crown of the Sauternes region.
-In addition to its stability, it benefits from a highly varied and nuanced terroir, composed of a multitude of small hills, with vines at the top of the plateau and others in the middle and lower slopes.
-This diversity allows the estate to adapt to the vagaries of the climate and contributes to the great complexity of Yquem wine.
+A magnificent 17th-century fortified manor surrounded by vineyards, perched atop the hills overlooking the Garonne Valley, Château d'Yquem is unique among grand cru estates in that it has remained in the same family—first the Sauvages, then the Lur-Saluces—for nearly four hundred years.
+An estate that became the jewel of the Sauternes region as early as the 18th century.
+In addition to its stability, it benefits from a terroir of great variety and nuance, composed of a multitude of small hills, with vines at the top of the plateau and others on the mid- and lower slopes.
+This diversity allows the estate to adapt to the whims of the climate and is what gives Yquem wine its great complexity.
 Classified as a Premier Cru Supérieur in 1855—the only one in its category—it has belonged to the LVMH group since 1999, which entrusted its management to Pierre Lurton in 2004.
-The conversion to organic farming began in 2019.
+The transition to organic farming began in 2019.

 Robert Parker - Wine Advocate